 Could tiney manage the portal process directly for our childminders in future?

-Surveys and feedback from the tiney community have revealed childminders would value additional support to ease the burden of funding administration and associated tasks.
-They see a disconnect as they receive support from tiney across all areas of their business, except funding portal administration, which many of them are managing for the first time as a result of the expansion.
-We are keen to provide good value to our community and hope this will also reduce administration and queries at a local authority level.
+Surveys and feedback from the tiney community have revealed that childminders would value additional support to ease the burden of funding administration and associated tasks.
+They see a disconnect as they receive support from tiney across all areas of their business except funding portal administration, which many of them are managing for the first time as a result of the expansion.
+We are keen to provide good value to our community and hope this will also reduce administration and queries at a Local Authority level.

 How can we ensure that we have the information our childminders need to process their claims?

-We are regularly asked for confirmation of local rates, weeks per term and so on.
+We are regularly asked for confirmation of funding rates, weeks per term, and so on.
 Providers reasonably expect us to hold this information as it relates to the payments they will receive.
 We also use weeks and rates data for contracts and billing in order to create invoices for parents.
 The more information we have access to, the higher level of support we can provide.
-Maximising the level of support provided correlates to greater sufficiency as childminders are able to dedicate more of their working hours to deliver quality childcare places in our local authorities across the country.
-If we can be included in provider newsletters or sent the same information as local providers in respect of funding it is extremely helpful.
+Maximising the level of support provided correlates to greater sufficiency as childminders are able to dedicate more of their working hours to deliver quality childcare places in our Local Authorities across the country.
+If we can be included in provider newsletters or sent the same information as local providers in respect of funding, it is extremely helpful to both tiney and our childminders.